Lonkmaster/Etch-a-sketch/README.md

 # Etch-a-sketch
-This is a project website designed by the Odin team this is my version of the Etch-a-sketch
+This is a project website designed by the Odin team, this is my version of the Etch-a-sketch